IDKDeadXD/OEDOCS/docs/admin/lag-zapper.md

 ---
-lastUpdated: 2026-03-13
+lastUpdated: 2026-03-13T12:00:00Z
 ---

 # Lag Zapper

-The Lag Zapper is an admin tool for cleaning up the server world to reduce lag.
-It removes dropped items and unnecessary entities that accumulate during normal play.
+The Lag Zapper automatically removes all dropped items from the Overworld on a configurable interval to reduce entity lag.
+It can be enabled for continuous automatic cleanup or left disabled for manual use only.

 ---

-## Using the Lag Zapper
+## Configuring the Lag Zapper

 1. Open the **Admin Panel** (`!adminpanel`).
 2. Go to **Lag Zapper**.
-3. Choose the cleanup action you want to perform.
-4. Confirm the action.

-The cleanup happens immediately.
+3. Set the **Ground Item Clear Interval** (e.g., `1m`, `30s`, `5m 20s`).
+4. Toggle **Enabled** on or off.
+5. Save.

 ---

+## Automatic Mode

+When enabled, the Lag Zapper runs on the interval you configured.
+Before each cleanup:

+- A warning message is broadcast to all players: **"Clearing ground items in 10 seconds..."**
+- A 3-2-1 countdown is shown in the final seconds.
+- All dropped items in the **Overworld** are then removed.

+The 10-second warning gives players time to pick up any items they care about.

+---

+## What Gets Removed

+Only **dropped item entities** in the **Overworld** are removed.
+Mobs, armor stands, and items in other dimensions (Nether, End) are not affected.

+---

 ## When to Use It

-- After large events or gatherings where many items were dropped
-- When the server is experiencing noticeable slowdown
-- As regular maintenance to keep performance optimal
+- Set a regular interval (e.g., every 5 minutes) to keep the Overworld clean during active play.
+- Disable auto-cleanup and configure it manually if your server has sensitive item drops (e.g., events or giveaways).

 ---

 ## Notes

-- The Lag Zapper is a manual tool - it only runs when an admin activates it.
-- Dropped items that are removed cannot be recovered.
+- Removed dropped items cannot be recovered.
-- Warn players before running the Lag Zapper so they can pick up any items they care about.
+- The Lag Zapper only affects the Overworld dimension.
+- Default interval: 60 seconds (disabled by default).